ayatokura/ai-openscale/cloud-connect-ml.md

     {: codeblock}
     {: python}

-  Credentials can be found by following the steps shown in the "[Creating credentials](/docs/services/ai-openscale?topic=ai-openscale-cred-create)" topic.
+  Credentials can be found by following the steps that are shown in the "[Creating credentials](/docs/services/ai-openscale?topic=ai-openscale-cred-create)" topic.

 - Create a schema name in your PostgreSQL database

-- Set up a datamart
+- Set up a data mart

     ```python
     client.data_mart.setup(db_credentials=postgres_credentials, schema=schemaName)